zeek/zeek-agent/README.md

 Once built, the extension executable can be found at the following path: `osquery-extension-sdk-env/build/linux/external/extension_osquery-zeek/zeek-extension/osquery-zeek.ext`

+# Running the tests

+The `zeek_tests` target can be used to build the tests if the `ZEEK_BUILD_TESTING` CMake option has been enabled.
+When using the old osquery 3.x SDK, this setting has to be exported as an environment variable.

+It is possible to automatically compile and run them by building the `run_zeek_tests` target.

+# Running clang-tidy

+The `zeek_tidy` target can be built to run clang-tidy on the extension code.
+If you are on Ubuntu 18, you should install the `clang` package (to solve a symlink issue in the system include folder) and the `clang-tidy-8` from the package manager.

 # Installing Zeek
 ## Main program files
 The Zeek install instructions can be found [on the official website](https://zeek.org/download/packages.html).